furic/flappy-spaceship/README.md

 ## TODO
+- Add simple spaceship animation
-- Add sound effects and background music
+- Incorporate sound effects and background music
-- Implement saving and loading of high scores
+- Implement high score saving and loading
-- Add a wormhole mechanic that quickly advances the player a set distance
+- Add a wormhole mechanic to advance the player over a set distance
-- Introduce floating quantum cores as in-game currency
+- Introduce floating quantum cores as an in-game currency
-- Create a shop where players can buy new skins for their spaceship
+- Create a shop where players can buy new spaceship skins

-## Contributing

-We welcome contributions!
-If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request.
-Please follow the existing code style and conventions when contributing.

 ## Free Asset Credits